SarryGeezOwO/ColorPicker/README.md

 ```

 ### Licence
-This repo uses M.I.T licencing, so feel free to go wild
+This repo uses M.I.T licensing, so feel free to go wild
-with this JComponent, though a bit of credit will be nice :)
+with this JComponent, though,  crediting will be appreciated :)